 Follow these tips to get the most nutrition bang for your buck.

 Stock Up With Staples

-These pantry basics will give you the foundation you need for better family nutrition at home.
+These pantry basics will give the foundation you need for better family nutrition at home.

 - Fresh, frozen, canned, or dried fruits and vegetables